Rainbow Pre-school, Winmalee

 In the case of an illness or injury to your child, the Director will contact you or one of your emergency contacts immediately to advise you.

-s family doctor will be contacted for advice.
-If you do not have a local doctor, your child will be taken by a member of staff to Dr. Mike De Vries, who is our emergency doctor your own doctor or the ambulance service will be contacted as the case requires.
+If your child requires medical treatment and we cannot contact you or your listed emergency contacts, your child will be taken by a member of staff to Dr. Mike De Vries, who is our emergency doctor your own doctor or the ambulance service will be contacted as the case requires.

 The child will be returned to the care of the parent or nominated contact as soon as possible.

 A child will only be given prescription medicine according to the instructions on the medication.
 A child will only be given the prescribed dose of “over the counter” medication.

 Parents / carers must complete the appropriate documentation in the Medications Folder.
 In the case of an emergency, staff will accept the instructions of a medical practitioner.